One-body correlations and momentum distributions of trapped one-dimensional Bose gases at finite temperature: Introduction

 There also exist well-known asymptotic results for the OBDM of 1D bosonic gases.
 In particular, in homogeneous (i.e., translational invariant) ground states, the {\it long-distance} asymptotic behavior of $g_1(x,y)$ is predicted by Luttinger liquid theory~\cite{efetov1976correlation, haldane1981luttinger, giamarchi2003quantum, cazalilla2004bosonizing} to be of the general form:

-where $n$ is the 1D atom density, $k_F = \pi n$ is the associated Fermi wavevector, and $K$ is the dimensionless Luttinger parameter, which depends on the strength of the interaction between the bosons.
-The sum runs over integer numbers $m\geq 0$, physically encoding low-energy momentum $\pm 2mk_F$ processes~\cite{giamarchi2003quantum}.
+where $n$ is the 1D atom density, $k_F = \pi n$ is the associated Fermi wavevector, and $K$ is the dimensionless Luttinger parameter, which depends on the strength of the interaction between the bosons. $d(n)$ is the typical length scale of the microscopic problem, thereafter taken as the maximum between the interparticle distance $n^{-1}$, and the healing length $\xi_\text{heal}\propto 1/\sqrt{n}$, namely $d(n)=\max(1/n,\xi_\text{heal})$.
+The sum in Eq.~\eqref{eq:LL_exp} runs over integer numbers $m\geq 0$, physically encoding low-energy momentum $\pm 2mk_F$ processes~\cite{giamarchi2003quantum}.
 Each of these terms comes with a dimensionless amplitude $B_m$ that depends on the microscopic details of the model~\cite{shashi2011nonuniversal,shashi2012exact}.
 It follows from Eq.~(\ref{eq:LL_exp}) that the momentum distribution of the ground state of an infinitely long 1D Bose gas exhibits a peak $f(p) \sim |p|^{\frac{1}{2K}-1}$ for $p\to 0$, as well as weaker singularities about integer multiples of $2k_F$, $f(p) \sim |p \mp 2m k_F|^{\frac{1}{2K} + 2m^2 K -1}$ when $p \rightarrow \pm 2 m k_F$.

 Asymptotic results are also available for the {\it short-distance} behavior of $g_1(x,y)$.
 In particular, for the ground state of the 1D Bose gas with $\delta$-interaction, also known as the Lieb-Liniger model~\cite{lieb1963exact} (see Sec.~\ref{sec:LLreview} for details)~\cite{gangardt2004universal, olshanii2003short, Olshanii_2017}: